bpsm/edn-java/README.md

 *edn-java* is a library to parse (read) and print (write) [edn](https://github.com/edn-format/edn).

 This is very early days.
-Consider all of this library subject to change, incomplete and probably buggy.
 There are still rough edges in the design which may see me moving things around some before I'm happy with the result.

 ## Installation